Policy Analysis as Problem Solving:

 "This book is exactly what is needed, by public policy students and by faculty.
 It includes the breadth of analytical tools needed by the future policy analyst, within a flexible yet operative framework.
 By including two in-depth cases throughout the text, it also provides the instructor with the needed context to go from abstract tools to concrete, and contextually appropriate, policy advice."

-Katherine M. O’Regan, Professor, Public Policy and Planning, NYU’s Robert F. Wagner Graduate School of Public Service, and Former Assistant Secretary, Policy Development and Research, U.S. Department of Housing and Urban Development
+Katherine M. O’Regan, Professor of Public Policy and Planning, NYU’s Robert F. Wagner Graduate School of Public Service, and Former Assistant Secretary, Policy Development and Research, U.S. Department of Housing and Urban Development

 "This important book introduces policy analysis as a means to social impact, not as an end itself.
 Policy Analysis as Problem Solving shows its readers how evidence can make a difference in solving important and often messy problems, but acknowledges the many ways that evidence can be assembled to make progress against what seem to be impossible goals.
 The book gives readers the chance to consider the many choices that lead to impact, while using real-world cases to show how policy analysis can create clarity in the midst of today's bitter disputes about the causes, consequences, and possible solutions to what often seem to be intractable problems.
 This well-written, smoothly presented book is well-designed to become the standard text for policy analysis courses for the next generation of problem solvers."

-Paul C. Light, Paulette Goddard Professor of Public Service, Robert Wagner School of Public Service, New York University
+Paul C. Light, Professor Emeritus of Public Service, Robert Wagner School of Public Service, New York University

 Michelle Pautz, Book Review in Journal of Public Affairs Education (2020)